-I received my first appointment as (amateur) church organist in a small reformed church in Baarn, the Netherlands (80 members), when I was 15 years old (still learning).
-The consistory provided me with a document in which they outlined what they expected of me.
-As a teenager I didn’t think that this was necessary, but looking back, this document set the stage for my services as church organist ever since.
-I am thankful that they put this together.
+I received my first appointment as an (amateur) church organist in a small Reformed church in Baarn, the Netherlands when I was 15 years old (still learning).
+The consistory provided with a document outlining their expectations.
+Every year I had a review and was reappointed.

-I translated this document in the hope that it may be of service to a reformed church somewhere.
+I translated this document hoping that it may be of service to a Reformed church somewhere.

 Regulation for the Organists at the Reformed Church at […]

 a.
-The organist(s) will be a member of the Reformed Church at […] or on of its sister churches.
+The organist(s) will be a member of the Reformed Church at […] or one of its sister churches.

 b.
 Appointment and dismissal of organist(s) is the responsibility of the consistory.
-The consistory only appoints organists after having sought advice of professional church musicians.
+The consistory only appoints organists after having sought the advice of professional church musicians.
 Professional certification will be considered an asset.
-Dismissal due to not fulfilling the requirements as described in this regulation is only possible after consultation of an independent committee of professionals.
+Dismissal due to not fulfilling the requirements described in this regulation is only possible after consultation with an independent committee of professionals.

 c.
-The skills of organist(s) should be as such that they are able to provide musical accompaniment during the worship services in a respectable manner.
+The skills of organist(s) should be as such that they can provide adequate musical accompaniment during the worship services.

 d.
 The consistory distinguishes between the head organist and any assistant organist(s).

 a.
-The organist(s) provide a respectable accompaniment of the congregational singing during the church services and all other meetings organized by the consistory.
+The organist(s) provide adequate accompaniment of the congregational singing during the church services and other meetings organized by the consistory.

 b.
-As a rule, the organ music will start a minimum of 10 minutes before the start of the worship service.
-After the service the organist will play until the worshipers have left the sanctuary.
+As a rule, the organ music will start at least 10 minutes before the worship service.
+After the service, the organist will play until the worshipers have left the sanctuary.

 c.
-Organ music before and after the service, as well as during the service, will be in harmony of the character and style of the worship service.
+Organ music before and after the service and during the service will be in harmony with the character and style of the worship service.

 d.
-The organists make arrangements themselves for replacement during vacation or sickness if needed through the services of an organist of our own congregation or a sister church.
-Guest organist will be informed of the regulations for organist(s) as defined by the consistory.
+The organists make arrangements for replacement during vacation or sickness if needed through the services of an organist of a sister church.
+Guest organists will be informed of the regulations for organist(s) as defined by the consistory.

 a.
 The organist(s) are responsible for the instruments in the church building.
-If these instruments will be used by others, this will be under the supervision of the organist(s).
+If others use these instruments, this will be under the supervision of the organist(s).
 The organist(s) will handle with discretion in this matter.
-Organist(s) will be issued a set of church keys and will be responsible for the use of these keys.
+Organist(s) will be issued a set of church keys and are responsible for the use of these keys.

 4. Weddings and Funerals

-The consistory will contact the head organist at least 10 days before a wedding, and at least 3 days before a funeral.
+The consistory will contact the head organist at least ten days before a wedding and minimally three days before a funeral.
 The head organist will, in consideration of the policies of the consistory, provide an organist for these services.

-The consistory (or a delegation) will meet with the organist(s) annually for a performance evaluation.
-Among others, the value, the importance, and meaning of the role of church organist, and how he/she functions will be reviewed in these meetings, as well as the individual performance.
+The consistory (or a delegation) will meet with the organist(s) annually for an evaluation.
+The value, importance, and meaning of the role of church organists will be reviewed in these meetings, as well as the individual performance.

 6. Remuneration and Professional Membership

-The remuneration for organists is determined by the consistory, and will be reviewed annually.
-Membership of a professional organization for organists and active participation in its activities is strongly encouraged.
+The consistory determines the remuneration for organists and will reviewed this annually.
+Membership in a professional organization for organists and active participation in its activities is strongly encouraged.
 Advancement in professional church music certification is highly encouraged.
-Expenses for membership, exams, and professional development activities will be reimbursed by the consistory.
+The consistory will reimburse expenses for membership, exams, and professional development activities.

 In all cases where this regulation does not provide, the consistory will make a decision.